Recording dumbek, djembe, bodhran, tablas, and other percussion instruments…

 Percussion instruments that jingle can be nightmares.
 For many years engineers have used a quick-and-dirty test of audio gear: they jingle a ring of keys in front of a microphone, then listen to the recorded result.
 It separates the sheep from the goats most effectively.

 The fashionable upper-frequency boost that can make vocals cut through a mix often creates nightmares when recording percussion.
-As I said before, the jingles excite capsule and body resonances in precisely the frequency ranges that interact most unpleasantly with many analog-to-digital converters, not to mention the electronics in all too many mic preamps.
+As I said before, the jingles excite capsule and body resonances in precisely the frequency ranges that interact most unpleasantly with many A/D converters, not to mention the electronics in all too many mic preamps.

 Take the tambourine, for example.
 It’s actually a drum, with jingles hung on the side, but listen to many recordings and you’ll hear nothing but jingle, no beat.
 And the jingles will sound terrible, almost distorted, a wash of “fffff” sound that has no definition, no metallic quality; you might as well use gated white noise and be done with it.